 6. Are you offering free returns?

 67% of shoppers say they check the returns’ policy page before they get to checkout.

 Source: Blog Article – The Science of Abandoned Carts with Beka Rice

-This makes promoting free shipping on returns a great marketing tool that may convince customers to complete their order while they are still contemplating whether to purchase your product or comparing various options.
+This makes promoting free shipping on returns a great marketing tool that may convince customers to complete their order while they are still contemplating whether to purchase your product or compare various options.
 Moreover, it is a great tactic to turn first-time customers into loyal customers.

 7. Is your delivery process transparent to customers?

-At the post-purchase stage, transparency of the entire delivery process is one thing that can give the customer a peace of mind knowing where their parcels are.
-Customised parcel tracking pages allow customers to track the delivery progress of their purchases on their own anytime, anywhere.
+At the post-purchase stage, transparency of the entire delivery process is one thing that can give the customer peace of mind knowing where their parcels are.
+Customized parcel tracking pages allow customers to track the delivery progress of their purchases on their own anytime, anywhere.
 Automated email tracking notifications that update the customer the moment the delivery status of their parcels change bring about greater convenience to the customer and enhance customer experience.
 This saves a lot of customer service time on your part and eliminates customers’ frustration, especially during peak sales season like BFCM where high order volumes are expected.

 8. Do you have contingency plans in place?

-Things may still go awry even having done the most detailed planning.
+Things may still go awry even after having done the most detailed planning.
 Therefore, it is best to come up with proper backup for possible scenarios that may possibly happen, such as your carrier being too busy to accommodate your demand, or your website going down.
 You might want to check if there are other carriers you can engage as an alternative, or if you are able to arrange for someone who can fix your website to be on standby during this peak sales period, just in case.